 Improved Collagen Synthesis

-Chemical peels promote collagen production, the protein responsible for the skin's firmness and elasticity, by stimulating the skin's natural healing process.
+Chemical peel promote collagen production, the protein responsible for the skin's firmness and elasticity, by stimulating the skin's natural healing process.
 A more youthful appearance may result, as sagging skin and wrinkles are less noticeable.

 Acne Medication